cloudevents/spec/use-cases.md

 Most platforms and services version their event data differently, if at all.
 This creates an inconsistent experience for handling event data as it evolves.

-OpenEvents can offer a common way to version and evolve event data.
+CloudEvents can offer a common way to version and evolve event data.

 ### Normalizing Webhooks